Lactuca virosa: Description

 Lactuca virosa is biennial, similar to prickly lettuce Lactuca serriola but taller – it can grow to 200 cm (80 inches or almost 7 feet).
 It is also stouter, the stem and leaves are more purple flushed, and the leaves are less divided, but more spreading, similarly to Mycelis muralis but showing more than 5 florets.

 The achene is purple black, without bristles at the tip.
-The pappus is the same as Lactuca serriola.
+The pappus is identical to that of Lactuca serriola.

 In the northern hemisphere, it flowers from July until September.

 Distribution

 Found coastally in Great Britain, rarely in north-east of Ireland.
 Lactuca virosa is widespread across much of central and southern Europe.
 It can be found locally in the south east and east of England.
 In the rest of Great Britain it is very rare, and in Ireland it is absent.
-It is also found in the Punjab Region of Pakistan India and Australia where it grows in the wild.
+It is also found in the Punjab region of Pakistan and India and Australia where it grows in the wild.

 In North America, it has been documented as introduced in California, Alabama, Iowa, and Washington, DC, and grows wild in other parts of the continent.